Dobatymo/data-algos/algorithms.md

 - https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm
 - http://mathworld.wolfram.com/DijkstrasAlgorithm.html
 - uses method: 'Dynamic programming'
-- solves 'Shortest path problem' for non-negative weights in directed/undirected graphs in O(v^2) where v is the number of vertices
+- solves 'Single-source shortest path problem' for non-negative weights in directed/undirected graphs in O(v^2) where v is the number of vertices
 - variant implementation with 'Fibonacci heap' runs in O(e * v*log v) where e and v are the number of edges and vertices resp.
-- implemented in: 'Python scipy.sparse.csgraph.shortest_path(method="D")', 'boost::graph::dijkstra_shortest_paths'
+- implemented in (libraries): 'Python scipy.sparse.csgraph.shortest_path(method="D")', 'boost::graph::dijkstra_shortest_paths'
+- implemented in (lattice variant): 'skimage.graph.MCP'
 - Fibonacci implementation is the asymptotically the fastest known single-source shortest-path algorithm for arbitrary directed graphs with unbounded non-negative weights.
 - input: 'Directed graph with non-negative weights'